United States Interests Section in Havana: Role during the Mariel Boatlift

 Although the Mariel Boatlift was partially a Cuban response to Western failure to take the dissident unadapted prisoners and ex prisoners out of Cuba, it was sparked by the removal of the Cuban security guards from the Embassy of Peru compound resulting in its being overrun by thousands of Cuban asylum seekers.
 Leaving the country was again in vogue as the US-Cuban relationship improved.
 Cuban members of divided families were encouraged to seek exit permission.
 For those for whom legal channels were not available, since early 1979, increasing numbers of Cubans had tried to gain access to Foreign Embassies in Havana to gain asylum and safe passage abroad.
 Large groups entered diplomatic compounds by jumping from adjacent buildings and by ramming gates and perimeter fences with buses and trucks.
 In such an attempt at the Embassy of Peru, a Cuban guard was killed by friendly fire.
 Cuba precipitously removed the perimeter guards and over ten thousand Cuban asylum seekers flooded the compound.
 Eventually 125,000 Cubans left the island in the ensuing months, mostly to the United States.
 Also during the Mariel period a large group of hundreds of Cuban ex-political prisoners and applicants to immigrate to the United States to rejoin family (civilians) waiting in front of the Interests Section was attacked by government employees in several buses and sought refuge inside the building.
 A junior Consular Officer, Susan Johnson, was accused of inciting the crowd on national TV and in Granma.
 The USG withdrew her to the Cuban desk in Washington (and she was expelled from Cuba as persona non grata).
 The Cubans had been secretly filming Consular crowd dispersal activities at the front entrance and used the film as evidence of incitement, but did not include the audio portion which would have shown that there was no incitement.

 A renovation of the building was undertaken and finally completed in 1997, 20 years after the US Interests Section staff took occupancy.

 Propaganda battles

 USINT was a focus for propaganda between Cuba and the US.
-In the late 1990s, there was a billboard facing USINT with a cartoon revolutionary shouting to Uncle Sam "Señores Imperialistas ¡No les tenemos absolutamente ningún miedo!" – "Imperialist sirs, We have absolutely no fear of you!"
+In the late 1990s, there was a billboard facing USINT with a cartoon revolutionary shouting to Uncle Sam "Señores Imperialistas ¡No les tenemos absolutamente ningún miedo!" – "Mr. imperialists, We have absolutely no fear of you!"

 During the 1999-2000 Elián González case, the area to the east of USINT (previously a grassed area containing the above-mentioned billboard) was paved and a stage was built.
 It is known as the José Martí Anti-Imperialist Plaza in Cuba.
 Whilst originally used for rallies and protest meeting (particularly those protesting against actions by the US government), this stage has also been used for concerts, such as Audioslave's concert released on their album Live in Cuba.